jgato/saythisAEON/README.md

 }

 ```
-The ghost will say: "hello Jose"
+The agent will say: "hello Jose"

 Other different document (other format, incorrect) will say "hello unknown".
+Easy, right?

-At the same time, the ghost will be publishing heartbeats to the platform (actually,
-publishing trough an AEON's channel) sending messages like:
+At the same time, the agent is publishing in a HeartBeats channel sending messages like:

 ```javascript
 { id: '03f018cd-adb8-45bc-c336-b64c36679bc6',